 Guests carrying bags that do not meet the criteria will not be admitted to the venue.
 They may return their bag to their car or will be provided a one-gallon Ziploc-style bag into which to transfer their belonging before entering the stadium.
-Transferring items to a venue-provided bag requires disposal of the non-approved bag, unless it fits into the clear bag.
+Transferring items to a venue-provided bag requires disposal of the non-approved bag.

 Are team-branded bags available?

 Guests who desire to carry South Carolina branded bags may purchase them at local retailers.
 However, any clear 12" x 6" x 12" clear bag with no commercial identification or an inexpensive one-gallon Ziploc-style bag may be used.
 Clear bags may have a logo no larger than 4.5" x 3.4" displayed on one side.

 Yes, as long as it meets the size requirements.
 A small clutch purse, with or without a handle or strap, is permitted along with either the 12" x 6" x 12" clear tote bag or one-gallon freezer bag.